 This DIY Spring Salad Board satisfies the photographer, food stylist and salad enthusiast parts of my personality.
 As you may have noticed on Instagram, I’ve been absolutely obsessed with spring produce lately.
 Fresh rainbow carrots, asparagus, radishes, haricot vert (green beans!), endive and vibrant greens and herbs all make an appearance on this platter.

-Great produce needs some great accompaniments, and I’m giving my guests options here: we’ve got a creamy Parmigiano Reggiano-Peppercorn Dressing, as well as Parmigiano Reggiano Vinaigrette for dressing options.
+Great produce needs some great accompaniments, and I’m giving my guests options here: we’ve got a creamy Parmigiano Reggiano-Peppercorn Dressing, as well as Parmigiano Reggiano Vinaigrette for dressing options (another great homemade salad dressing option would be my Citrus Salad Dressing.).
 And it wouldn’t be a stellar salad without some easy, one ingredient (!!!)
 Parmigiano Reggiano Fricos, which are like a crouton but made of all cheese.

 For the Parmigiano Reggiano-Peppercorn Dressing: